AndrewVandenberg/AndrewVandenberg/README.md

 <br />

 - 👀 I’m interested in Actuarial Science and how it intersects with Data Science.
-- 🏫: I’m currently learning Acuarial Science through school, and how to utilize machine learning models to better predict future outcomes.
+- 🏫: I’m currently learning Acuarial Science at a University, and how to utilize machine learning models to better predict future outcomes in real world scenarios.
-- 🏃‍♂️: Fun fact: I love to run, and ran for App's varsity Cross Country and Track team from 2012-2017.
+- 🏃‍♂️: Fun fact: I love to run, and ran for App's varsity Cross Country and Track team from 2012-2018.

 ### Connect with me
 [<img align="left" alt="Gmail" width="40px" src="https://img.icons8.com/fluency/48/000000/gmail-new.png" />](vandenbergam@appstate.edu)